JosephStew-art/ardupilot/Tools/autotest/ArduCopter_Tests/CANGPSCopterMission/README.md

 This directory contains parameter adjustments to fix the CANGPSCopterMission test that was failing in GitHub Actions.

-## Problem
+## Problems

-The test was failing because of EKF (Extended Kalman Filter) variance issues, which were causing the vehicle to exit AUTO mode during the mission.
+1. The test was failing because of EKF (Extended Kalman Filter) variance issues, which were causing the vehicle to exit AUTO mode during the mission.
+2. The test was also failing because GPS 2 was not healthy during arming, causing the arming check to fail.

 ## Solution

-The `defaults.param` file contains parameter adjustments to make the EKF less sensitive to variances:
+The `defaults.param` file contains parameter adjustments to fix both issues:

 1. Increased `FS_EKF_THRESH` to 1.0 (from default 0.8) to make the EKF less sensitive to variances
 2. Adjusted EKF noise parameters to make it more tolerant of sensor noise: